piax/go-byzskip/README.md

 Some experimental codes.

+* [visskip](simulators/visskip) - an experimental visualizer of byzskip simulations.
 * [dht](dht) - an experimental DHT implementation using ByzSkip
 * [dhtsrv](cmd/dhtsrv) - an experimental DHT node with API/web server
 * [mobile](mobile) - an experimental gomobile app for mobile platforms (iOS/Android)